Rohit-beep-droid/tip-calculator/README.md

 :x: Remembering the bill amount across app restarts (if <10mins)

-:x: Using locale-specific currency and currency thousands separators.
+:x: Using locale-specific currency and currency thousands separators

 :x: Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+Just launch the app and start typing

 The following **additional** features are implemented:

-None.
+☑️ User can pick a party size to split bill amount evenly (tip include)

 ## Video Walkthrough